FOR LAWYERS

 June 28, 2022

-If you are dealing with serious debt issues such as creditors harassing you at all hours of the day and night, your home being in danger of foreclosure, or your car in danger of repossession, you may be wondering what options you have for relief.
+If you are dealing with serious debt issues, such as creditors harassing you at all hours of the day and night, your home being in danger of foreclosure, or your car being in danger of repossession, you may be wondering what options you have for relief.

-Thankfully, there are a few things you can potentially do to get out of this position.
+Thankfully, you can do a few things to get out of this position.
 Your options generally fall into two categories: debt relief and bankruptcy.
 In this guide, we’ll explain what both are and the benefits of each to help you make an informed decision about which, if either, you might want to try.

 Debt Relief